Indonesian Interior - Design Style Essentials

 Fragrance plays an important role in Indonesian homes.
 Use scented candles, incense, or diffusers with notes of sandalwood, frangipani, or jasmine.
 These scents evoke the warmth and richness of the tropics, rounding out your sensory experience.

-Arrange small groupings of objects on trays, tables, or shelves—a few shells here, a woven bowl there.
+What is the target location in which the objects should be placed?
 Keeping these vignettes simple makes them easy to refresh with the seasons.
-Let each arrangement tell a story or highlight a favorite find.
+Let each vignette tell a story and highlight your favorite finds.

 Open shelving showcases meaningful objects and doubles as practical storage.
 Display cherished ceramics, baskets, or books in a casually arranged way.
 The open style keeps the room breezy, and you can update the display whenever inspiration strikes.